BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 It is possible that the relationship between the parameters at this point is such that a small difference in algorithm might have an important impact.
-It is also possible that their algorithm came up with an unstable solution and a system that did not reach cycling behavior, such as ours for certain values past $b_1$ = 5.01, but that Hastings & Powell's method selected some values anyways, explaining the behavior at $b_1$ = 3.1.
+It is also possible that their algorithm came up with an unstable solution and a system that did not reach cycling behaviour, such as ours for certain values past $b_1$ = 5.01, but that Hastings & Powell's method selected some values anyways, explaining the behaviour at $b_1$ = 3.1.

 While we also found chaos for values of $b_2$ other than the default one of 2.0, both